-The Corporation places significant emphasis on health and safety management, and is committed to the prevention of human injury and loss of life.
+The Corporation places significant emphasis on health and safety management and is committed to the prevention of human injury and loss of life.
 An unsatisfactory safety record could lead to significant fines and penalties and a reduction in customer confidence in our ability to perform the required service.
 In the case of a significant customer, it could also lead to the termination of the service agreement.

-Property, Plant and Equipment
+Property, Plant, and Equipment

 The failure by a shipyard to complete the construction of a vessel under development would impact on the Corporation's ability to replace existing assets and expand the business.
-The Corporation has committed approximately \$260,000 for the construction of five Equinox Class vessels with delivery dates currently estimated to extend through 2015.
+The Corporation has remaining commitments of U.S.\$97,735 for the construction of four Equinox Class vessels with delivery dates currently estimated to extend through 2016.
 These vessels are important to the modernization and service capacity of its fleet and to the business strategy of the Corporation.
-The shipbuilder has been carefully selected and a knowledgeable supervision team is in place at the shipyard to ensure successful completion.
-In addition, the Corporation holds refund guarantees from the shipyard's bankers for installments made by the Corporation.
+The Corporation has a knowledgeable supervision team in place at the shipyard to monitor the quality of construction and to assist the shipyard in moving to a successful completion of the contract.
+In addition, the Corporation holds refund guarantees from the shipyard's bankers for instalments made by the Corporation.

 A significant portion of the funding for the additions to property, plant and equipment will come from internally generated cash flows, but due to the magnitude of the commitments, additional financing was required.
-The Corporation has secured credit facilities expiring on various dates through July 2021, including a revolving bank facility with a syndicate of six leading banks that will meet the cash requirements for its existing commitments.
+The Corporation has secured credit facilities expiring on various dates through July 2021, including a revolving bank facility provided by a syndicate of six leading banks that will meet the cash requirements for its existing commitments.